 Walls of the small intestine are lined with dense mucosa with many glands that both secrete enzymes and absorb nutrients from the food we eat, this wall or lining is also responsible for preventing harmful substances from entering the bloodstream.
 Too much sugar affects the integrity of this lining due to inflammatory changes resulting in a leaky gut where harmful substances such as toxins, undigested food particles, and bacteria can leak out and enter the bloodstream.
 This triggers several health issues ranging from skin problems, reduced immunity, food sensitivities etc even if there is no weight gain due to high sugar consumption.

 Many recent international recommendations have expressed concerns about a diet rich in various types of sugar.
 We also have to watch out for food labels which have different names for sugars.
 It is essential to limit sugar intake, as per ICMR guidelines men and women with a sedentary lifestyle should consume no more than 20 g/day (about 5 teaspoons) of sugar.
 And for men and women with moderate physical activity should consume no more than 30 g/day (about 6 teaspoons).
-A balanced and varied diet rich in prebiotics and probiotics with whole grains, regional and seasonal fruits and vegetables, fermented food etc is crucial for gut health and overall well-being.Adding one sachet of Actifiber Natural Gut Strength to any food or beverage strengthens your digestive health naturally because it comes with Synbiotic advantage which has both prebiotics and probiotics to enhan
+A balanced and varied diet rich in prebiotics and probiotics with whole grains, regional and seasonal fruits and vegetables, fermented food etc is crucial for gut health and overall well-being.You can also consider adding Actifiber Natural Gut Strength to your daily diet.
+It is an ideal blend of probiotics and prebiotics and is clinically proven to improve overall digestive health.